New Zealand vs Belgium Preview: Team News & Prediction | FIFA World Cup 2026 | Group Stage

 New Zealand vs Belgium prediction

-They may well again try and get at a Belgium side that have managed to avoid defeat primarily due to the limited attacking intent and quality of their opposition, rather than themselves being tight and difficult to play against.
+They may well try and get at a Belgium side that have managed to avoid defeat primarily due to the limited attacking intent and quality of their opposition, rather than themselves being tight and difficult to play against.

-The Red Devils have to remain favourites to eventually get through Group G but New Zealand, in a do or die clash, will throw everything they can at the Belgians.
+The Red Devils have to remain favourites to eventually get through Group G but New Zealand, in a do-or-die clash, will throw everything they can at the Belgians.

 New Zealand vs Belgium betting tip: Belgium to win & both teams to score